 Are eating, drinking and smoking allowed inside the Museum?

 We don’t allow consumption of food and beverages (including candy and chewing gum) within the main building.
+And all premises are non smoking.
 For eating and drinking, please use the lounge area to the north side of the main building (the lounge area is supplied with vending machines only, no food is sold).
 Please also feel free to bring your own food and beverages to consume within the lounge area.

 ※ The lounge area has 24 seats.
 During busy times, please share this space and be mindful of other visitors.

 Taking photographs of the Museum and the permanent collection is allowed if the photographs are for personal use only.
 However, we may ask you not to photograph temporary or special exhibitions that display items on loan.
 Please ask the Museum staff if unsure whether the exhibition is of a permanent collection or a temporary/special exhibition.
 It is forbidden to reproduce and/or distribute photographs for commercial purposes without the Museum’s permission.
 Permission is required also when using photographs on a website.
 Please avoid causing inconveniences to other visitors by using tripods or staying in one place for a long time to take photographs.